abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-We will use this DTO class as output DTO to get all authors and list them in a select box in the book creation modal.
-(Like in the below image.)
+We will use this DTO class as output DTO to get all the authors and list them in a select box in the book creation model.
+(Like in the image below.)

 ![Book Create Modal](./book-creation-modal.png)